 Exam & Key Stage Results

-The EBacc is a measure that continues to be reported on.
-This year 14% students gained the EBacc.
-Again, this is a positive figure as we have a policy of not enforcing any particular option choices on students.
+The EBac is a measure relating to the percentage of students achieving a grade 5 or above in English, Maths, Science, and two from Geography, History and French or German.
+In 2017 the percentage of pupils achieving the English Baccalaureate was 8%.
+We have a policy of not enforcing any particular option choices on students.
 Students who are capable of doing the EBacc are advised that this is a pathway that they should consider but they are not made to do this if their interests and abilities lie in other subjects.
 It is appropriate for the wide ranging cohort of children that we have at Babington that we adopt this policy.

 |5 + A* - C EM||35%||38%||45%||37%||55%||45%|